helidon-io/helidon/messaging/README.md

 }
 ```

 The configured `KafkaConnector` supplies the shared bootstrap servers.
-Each factory call returns a fresh channel
+The graph reads execution overrides from the
-connection whose resources belong to the built graph.
+typed configurations, then asks the connector to create fresh channel connections whose resources belong to the graph.

 ### Emit batches